RosePT-10/AfuDB/README.md

 - There should be a tab which says "This branch is 2 commits ahead of RosePT-10/AfuDB:master".
 On the right side of that tab, click "Contribute" and then "Open pull request".
 - **Make the title of the pull request "New Submission [order number]"**.
 If your order number is 5, the title should be "New Submission 5".
 - Now just simply click the green "Create a pull request" button! (also leave "Allow edits by maintainers" checked as that will make it easier for everyone if we can correct simple mistakes without having to ask you to do it yourself.
 Do not **expect** us to make corrections for you, format your submission appropriately.)
 - We will accept the pull request whenever someone gets around to it.
+Thanks!